dongfengxijian/TDFSSD/README.md

-# TDFSSD
-Top-Down Feature Fusion Single Shot MultiBox Detector for object detection
+# TDFSSD: Top-Down Feature Fusion Single Shot MultiBox Detector
+By Haodong Pan, Jue Jiang, Guangfeng Chen
+## Introduction
+This is the code for our accepted manuscript in Signal Processing: Image Communication.